 Have you ever thought about living in a hotel?
 Because of the day job that I have, I tend to bounce around from one location to another fairly quickly.
 There are often times when I am working or going to a class for just a couple of months at a time.

 So, of course, I’m not going to put down any type of roots in that instance.
 I could rent an apartment for a month-to-month lease, but the number and quality of those types of apartments are not always the best.

 So, I started thinking about living in a hotel.
-I have always been fascinated by the extended stay hotels in particulars.
+I have always been fascinated by extended stay hotels in particular.
 Every time I drive by one with a sign advertising their weekly rates, I always think about how much money I could save each month by simply just living in a hotel.